Promoting Nancy’s photography and educating the public about nature, photography, and God

 The Back Side

 For completeness, the left figure below shows how the backside of the lower-left corner would look.
 The gray section represents the rabbet, the equal-width (¼”) cut-out that holds the picture’s glass, mats, image, and backing inside the frame.
-Some of you might be surprised to see a triangular notch in this rabbet in the corner along the miter cut.
+You might be surprised to see a triangular notch in this rabbet in the corner along the miter cut.
 This notch does not affect the functionality of the rabbet.

 The End